andthum/mdtools/README.rst

 MDTools is a collection of ready-to-use Python_ scripts to prepare and analyze molecular dynamics (MD) simulations.

+The main feature of this package is not the package itself, but the Python scripts shipped along with this package in the ``scripts/`` directory.
+These Python scripts are fully functional and directly executable (provided you have installed Python_) without the need to go into the source code.

 The idea is to provide you with a collection of scripts to prepare and analyze MD simulations similar to the command-line tools shipped along with Gromacs_.
 For instance, the script